-7. Tender return and opening procedure
+7.2 Quote and tender return and opening procedure

-- 7.1 Officers must use any e-procurement processes as required by the procurement advice team in order to ensure compliance with relevant legislative requirements.
-All tender processes must comply with the following requirements. - 7.2 Tenderers must be told that their tenders may only be considered if they are received in time within the protocols of the council's e-procurement system or, where permitted by the invitation to tender instructions, if they follow the following requirements: - a) the tender must be returned in a plain envelope or parcel which is marked clearly "Tender" followed by the subject of the contract, and - b) the envelope or parcel must not show the identity of the tenderer in any way, and - c) the envelope or parcel must be delivered to the place and by the time stated in the tender invitation with Tenders where the Estimated Contract Value is £500,000 or more being returned to the monitoring officer. - 7.3 All tenders will be electronically released or opened at the same time and place, after the closing date and time for receipt stated in the tender documents. - 7.4 A tender received by the council via the e-procurement system or otherwise (subject to CSO 7.6) after the time and date specified in the invitation shall not be accepted or considered.
+- 7.2.1 All quote and tender processes must comply with the following requirements. - 7.2.2 Those submitting quotes or tenders must be told that their quotes or tenders may only be considered if they are received in time within the protocols of the council's e-procurement system. - 7.2.3 All quotes and tenders will be electronically released or opened at the same time and place, after the closing date and time for receipt stated in the quote or tender documents and the e-procurement system. - 7.2.4 A quote or tender received by the council via the e-procurement system or otherwise (subject to CSO 7.3) after the time and date specified in the invitation shall not be accepted or considered. - 7.2.5 Tenders where the Estimated Contract Value is £500,000 or more shall be electronically released or opened by the monitoring officer's authorised representative.
+Where the Estimated Contract Value is less than £500,000, quotes or tenders will be released from the e-procurement system by the relevant LCO or their authorised representative.

-- 7.5 Tenders where the Estimated Contract Value is £500,000 or more shall be electronically released or opened by the monitoring officer's authorised representative.
-Where the Estimated Contract Value is less than £500,000, tenders not required to be returned using the e-procurement system may be returned to the chief officer or their authorised representative who will arrange for tender opening in the presence of at least two officers, one of whom will be the witness and will not have been directly involved in that particular contract.
-Tenders required to be returned using the e-procurement system will be released from the sealed tender box by the relevant chief officer or their authorised representative. - 7.6 Exceptions to the requirements set out in 7.1 to 7.5 above will only be made in exceptional circumstances and must be authorised by the relevant chief officer in writing following consultation with the monitoring officer and legal advice as necessary.
+7.3 Exceptions to the requirements set out in 7.2 above

+7.3.1 Exceptions to the requirements set out in 7.2 above will only be made in exceptional circumstances and must be authorised by the relevant chief officer in writing following consultation with the monitoring officer and legal advice as necessary.